carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

  Emit the profile using a binary encoding.
 For instrumentation-based profile the output format is the indexed binary format.

+ .. option:: -extbinary

+ Emit the profile using an extensible binary encoding.
+This option can only be used with sample-based profile.
+The extensible binary encoding can be more compact with compression enabled and can be loaded faster than the default binary encoding.

  .. option:: -text

  Emit the profile in text mode.
 This option can also be used with both